 Ferrari 275 GTB/4 Berlinetta

-Ferrari had produced a car with perfect weight distribution that handled superbly.
-Perhaps one of the best summations of the GTB/4’s driving manners and performance abilities came from Grand Prix-winning, French racing driver Jean-Pierre Beltoise.
-In a road test published in 1967 in L’Auto Journal he said, “I covered in complete safety and the greatest comfort… and while carrying on a normal conversation with my passenger, the 46 miles which separate the Pont d’Orléans from Nemours in a little less than 23 minutes…at an average speed of more than 121 mph – which is remarkable enough without noting that I had to stop for the toll gates.”
+The engine, driveshaft and rear-mounted transaxle were combined in one sub-assembly, mounted to the chassis at four points, producing a rigid car with superb and neutral handling and a near-perfect 50/50 weight distribution.
+In a 1967 road test published in L’Auto Journal, former Grand Prix driver Jean-Paul Beltoise commented, “I covered in complete safety and the greatest comfort … and while carrying on a normal conversation with my passenger, the 46 miles which separate the Pont d’Orléans from Nemours in a little less than 23 minutes … at an average speed of more than 121 miles per hour – which is remarkable enough without noting that I had to stop for the toll gates.”

 Source: RM Auctions